UNIVERSITY OF MIAMI RHINOLOGY AND ENDOSCOPIC SKULL BASE SURGERY

 • To develop the fellow’s expertise in the multidisciplinary treatment of common ailments afflicting the upper and lower respiratory system (asthma, chronic rhinosinusitis, allergies, and other common airway disorders).

-• To enhance the fellow's understanding about the multidisciplinary treatment of common inflammatory and neoplastic disorders of the nose and paranasal sinuses
+• To enhance the fellow's understanding about the multidisciplinary management and treatment of common inflammatory and neoplastic disorders of the nose and paranasal sinuses

 • To develop the fellow’s expertise in the diagnosis and management of allergies and immunologic disorders affecting the upper airway.

-• To enhance the fellow understands about the appropriate workup, indications and potential adverse side-affects of pharmacotherapy versus immunotherapy, for patients with allergies.
+• To enhance the fellow understanding about the appropriate workup, indications and potential adverse side-affects of pharmacotherapy versus immunotherapy, for patients with allergies (optional)

 Faculty:

-Dr. Corinna Levine (rhinologist with special interest in advanced sinonasal procedures and endoscopic skull base surgery)
+• Dr. Corinna G. Levine (rhinologist with special interest in advanced sinonasal procedures and endoscopic skull base surgery)

-Dr. Aura Acosta (rhinologist with special interest in allergies and office-based procedures)
+• Dr. Aura Acosta (rhinologist with special interest in allergies and office-based procedures); OPTIONAL

-Dr. Zoukaa Sargi (Head and Neck Surgery/microvascular reconstruction, endoscopic skull base surgery)
+• Dr. Zoukaa B. Sargi (Head and Neck Surgery/microvascular reconstruction, endoscopic skull base surgery)

 Hospital and Clinic Facilities:

-Lennar Outpatient Facility in Coral Gables, Florida in the undergraduate campus south of the medical campus
+• Lennar UHealth Outpatient Facility in Coral Gables, Florida in the undergraduate campus south of the medical campus

 Clinical/Surgical Rotations: